TanishSharrma/personal/GSoc_Proposal_Draft_Tanish.md

     - Rigorously testing and comparing code to make it easier for NumPy users to port of CuPy.

-    - Fixing bugs and Issues that come up with existsing NumPy functionalities.
+    - Fixing bugs and Issues that come up with existing NumPy functionalities.

 ### Phase 2 : June 28th - July 22nd